CodeYourFuture/syllabus/docs/git/index.md

 Now there's a pull request that volunteers can look at!
 They can see who made the pull request, and see all the changes you've made.

-### Exercise 4 (20 minutes)
+### Exercise 5 (15 minutes)

-Try doing what your teacher just did:

-1. Answer the question in `file.txt` in VS Code and save your changes.
-2. Make a commit in your local repository.
+Make yourself a pull request with your change!

-3. Try to push your changes, make a fork, and then actually push your changes.
+1. Try to push your changes, make a fork, and then actually push your changes.
-4. Make your first pull request!
+2. Make your first pull request!

 If you get stuck, check out the [cheatsheet](./cheatsheet) :)

-### Exercise 5 (5 minutes)
+### Exercise 6 (5 minutes)

 There's another file in the repository you've cloned, `other-file.txt`.